 The procedure is as follows (it is similar to the objection procedure described in section 10.6, but is not identical):

-• an appeal is submitted digitally or in writing.
-This can be sent by email to examinationappealsboard@tudelft.nl or by post, stating 'appeal', to
+• An appeal is submitted digitally or in writing.
+This can be sent by email to examinationappealsboard@tudelft.nl or by post,

-The Examination Appeals Board
+The Examination Appeals Board Attn.

-Attn.
 LS/Legal Affairs